EUR/USD TALKING POINTS

 - 50-day EMA (blue)

 - 20-day EMA (purple)

-IGCS shows retail traders are currently LONG on EUR/USDwith 57% of traders currently holding long positions (as of this writing).
-At DailyFX we typically take a contrarian view to crowd sentiment however, recent changes in long and short positioning result in an upside bias.
+IGCS shows retail traders are currently LONG on EUR/USDwith 69% of traders currently holding long positions (as of this writing).
+At DailyFX we typically take a contrarian view to crowd sentiment however due to recent changes in long and short positioning we arrive at a mixed bias.